Faculty Awarded Research Stipends

 Fitzkee Participates as Competition Judge

-Over the weekend of April 14-15, 2018, Dr. Thomas Fitzkee reprised his role as a judge for the collegiate Mathematical Competition in Modeling (MCM) sponsored by Consortium for Mathematics and Its Applications (COMAP).
+Over the weekend of April 5-6, 2019, Dr. Thomas Fitzkee reprised his role as a judge for the collegiate Mathematical Competition in Modeling (MCM) sponsored by Consortium for Mathematics and Its Applications (COMAP).
 Judging this year was held in San Antonio, TX.
 When he wasn’t judging, he was exploring places like The Alamo.
 More information about the competition can be found on the COMAP website.

 Mathematics Department Hosts Conference

-On Friday, April 6, 2018, the Department of Mathematics proudly hosted its annual Francis Marion Undergraduate Mathematics Conference.
+On Friday, March 29, 2019, the Department of Mathematics proudly hosted its annual Francis Marion Undergraduate Mathematics Conference.
 The conference was well attended by students and faculty from colleges and universities in the region.
 Students participated in Math Jeopardy and gave talks about their mathematics work.
-The keynote address, “Modeling Drug Resistant vs. Sensitive Tumor Cell Dynamics,” was delivered by Dr. Kristen Abernathy, Associate Professor at Winthrop University.
+The keynote address, “The Abundancy Index: Seeking Friends and Outlaws…and Perfection,” was delivered by Dr. Brian Beasley, Charles E. Daniel Professor of Mathematics at Presbyterian College.
 For more information about the conference, contact Dr. Nicole Panza, Conference Director.

 Students, Faculty and Alumni Attend MAA-SE Spring Conference

-Inspiring Women for Generations: NCUWM 2018
+Inspiring Women for Generations: NCUWM 2019

-Three Students Inducted into Kappa Mu Epsilon
+Students Inducted into Kappa Mu Epsilon

-Math Major Commissioned and Graduates
+Math Major Graduates